DarkSoul231/HackeRank-Problem-Solutions/README.md

 # HackeRank-Problem-Solutions

-# HackerRank Python  This is the list of my accepted HackerRank solutions
+This is the Repo of my accepted HackerRank solutions.